OsomePteLtd/principles/src/general.md

    Why?
 We have a practice that the reviewer adds minor comments and approves the pull request.
 In this case, you will not have a chance to fix them before merging.

+1. Keepers review a PR after the team has reviewed it.

 ## Branches

 Now we are working in different countries (`branch` attribute) and it is important to understand that we have no concept of "default branch" in any scenarios.
 A branch always and everywhere must be explicitly received, since all countries are equal and there is no fallback, for example, to Singapore, if a person has a company in the UK.